EV rebates in Canada

 A lot of car buyers are excited about electric vehicles (EVs).
 They’re less excited about EVs’ relatively higher prices.
 Canada’s EV rebates can make buying a new electric car, van or truck more affordable—including our picks for the best EVs in Canada.
 You can find rebates and incentives for EVs and for EV charger installation.
 (And, since you’re checking costs, see how much it would cost to insure a new EV.)

-These provinces offer additional incentives for electric vehicles:
+These provinces offer incentives for electric vehicles and charging systems:

 NL Hydro offers a rebate of $2,500 on the purchase or lease of a 100% all-electric vehicle and $1,500 for a plug-in hybrid.
 Visit its website to check vehicle eligibility.